 Usability factors are important to Google, and that creates a lot of noise.
 People hear this information and draw false conclusions about how the search engine determines usability, which creates a couple of the myths we’ll discuss later.
 The bottom line is, few things impact usability as dramatically as site speed does.

 Nearly half of your users expect a page to load within 2 seconds.
 Therefore, it’s obvious that site speed is an important usability metric.
-Your site could have the content quality in the world — but if it’s slow to load, that content won’t be found.
+Your site could have the best content quality in the world.
+But, if it doesn’t load then it won’t rank.

 Like site speed, mobile friendliness is a non-negotiable usability signal.
 In 2016 Google started rolling out mobile-first indexing.
 By 2018, they had expanded the rollout.
 The sites that haven’t yet been moved to mobile-first indexing can expect to do so in the near future.
 Your site’s performance on mobile devices deeply impacts its rankings, so pay attention to your mobile reports in Google Analytics and optimize poor-performing pages.